iExecBlockchainComputing/iexec-stack/README.md

 ## Manual Build
 ### Pre-requisites

-The following should be already install on the machine:
+The following should be already installed on the machine:
 1. *make*
 2. *ant*
 3. *Java JDK* (The variable *JAVA_HOME* should also be set.)